-- bok choy – sometimes referred to as Chinese Cabbage, low in calories and high in vitamins A, C, calcium and fiber.
-Like most cabbages it is believed to be anti-carcinogenic.
-There are some concerns about pesticide use with this vegetable and organic purchase is suggested.
+- bok choy – sometimes referred to as Chinese Cabbage, low in calories and high in vitamins A, C, calcium, and fiber.
+Like most cabbages, it is believed to be anti-carcinogenic.
+There are some concerns about pesticide use with this vegetable and an organic purchase is suggested.

 - carrots – in addition being an excellent source of vitamin A carrots also provide good levels of fiber, vitamin C, K, and potassium.
 Highly antioxidant they are considered a good cardiovascular support food.